 His head jerked back like she'd struck him.
 "I don't know what the hell you're talking about."

-Nastily, he sneered, "Plain, sensible, boring, white..."
+He sneered.
+"Plain, sensible, boring, white..."
 She bit her lip, looking mortified.
 He almost apologised, but instead ran a finger down her cheek.
 "Is that an invitation, Weasley?
 Are you still angling for that snog?"
 Her face was flushed.
-He wished his wasn't, but Septimus kept his voice coolly insinuating, "Aren't Gryffindors supposed to be bold?
+He wished his wasn't, but Septimus kept his voice coolly insinuating.
+"Aren't Gryffindors supposed to be bold?
 If you want me to kiss you, all you have to do is…" Her eyes were making that cursed pang return with a vengeance.
 Wanting nothing more now than to make sure she never looked at him again, he said, "…beg…"

 "Beg!"
 The redhead's temper got the best of her.
 She tried to deck him.
 He avoided the punch while she screeched, "I wouldn't beg you for anything, you…you…snake!"
 Swinging wildly as he retreated, she insisted, "You can kiss every girl in this school for all I care, but you'll never kiss me again.
 Never!"